 ARTICLE 8.
 OWNERSHIP OF DESIGNS, DRAWINGS AND WORK PRODUCT .
 All materials prepared or developed hereunder by Counterparty, its employees, or subcontractors or their employees or agents in connection with any Proposed Transaction, including documents, calculations, maps, sketches, designs, tracings, notes, reports, data, computer programs, models and samples, shall become the property of Company on the effective date of the resultant Transaction, and shall be delivered to Company upon request, and, in any event on or before such effective date.

 ARTICLE 9.
 NONDISCLOSURE .
 Counterparty agrees to treat as confidential all information obtained or developed by it in the performance of its obligations hereunder, as well as all material and information provided to Counterparty by Company, and not to disclose the same to any Third Party in any manner without Company’s prior written consent.
 It is understood and agreed that money damages would not be a sufficient remedy for any breach of this Article and that Company shall be entitled to injunctive relief as well as reimbursement by Counterparty for legal and other expenses as a remedy for any such breach.
 Such remedy shall not be deemed to be the exclusive remedy for the breach of the provisions of this Article but shall be in addition to all other remedies available at law or in equity.
 Notwithstanding anything to the contrary, the confidentiality provisions of this Article shall survive the termination and expiration of this Agreement.
-This provision shall not apply to information which (a) is, or becomes, publicly known, otherwise than through a wrongful act of Counterparty; (b) is in the possession of Counterparty prior to receipt thereof from the Company, or is independently developed by the Counterparty, provided that it was not derived from confidential information of Company or its affiliates; (c) is furnished by others to the Counterparty without restrictions as to the right of such others to use or disclose such information; or (d) is approved in writing by the Company for disclosure by Counterparty.
+This provision shall not apply to information which (a) is, or becomes, publicly known, otherwise than through a wrongful act of Counterparty; (b) is in the possession of Counterparty prior to receipt thereof from Company, or is independently developed by Counterparty, provided that it was not derived from confidential information of Company or its affiliates; (c) is furnished by others to Counterparty without restrictions as to the right of such others to use or disclose such information; or (d) is approved in writing by Company for disclosure by Counterparty.

 ARTICLE 10.
 ASSIGNMENT AND SUBCONTRACTS .
 Counterparty shall not assign this Agreement or any rights or responsibilities hereunder, or subcontract any of its obligations hereunder without the express written consent of Company, and any such attempted assignment or subcontract shall be void.